 Accessing the CSC with DS9 and TOPCAT

-This thread provides step-by-step instructions for accessing CSC data with the SAOImage DS9 and TOPCAT applications separately, and then sending CSC data from DS9 to TOPCAT via SAMP.
+This thread provides step-by-step instructions for accessing CSC2 data with the SAOImage DS9 and TOPCAT applications separately, and then sending CSC data from DS9 to TOPCAT via SAMP.

-DS9 versions 5.6+ feature the Catalog Tool, which supports catalogs such as the CSC in VOTable format.
-CSC source positions may be loaded into the tool and overlaid onto an uploaded image in DS9, and all selected source properties may be transmitted to TOPCAT and other compatible applications for data manipulation and visualization.
-CSC data may also be accessed from TOPCAT independently of other applications, as it supports a CSC VO cone search service.
+DS9 versions 5.6+ feature the Catalog Tool, which supports catalogs such as the CSC2 in VOTable format.
+CSC2 source positions may be loaded into the tool and overlaid onto an uploaded image in DS9, and all selected source properties may be transmitted to TOPCAT and other compatible applications for data manipulation and visualization.
+CSC2 data may also be accessed from TOPCAT independently of other applications, as it supports a CSC VO cone search service.

 Figure 1.
 The DS9 Catalog Tool loads CSC data in VOTable format and displays source regions on a loaded image.